English

 0x00

-• The module can store maximum N pieces of DP data.
-In case of exceeding the limit, the earliest records will be overwritten:
+• The module can cache up to N pieces of DP data.
+When the limit is reached, the newest record will overwrite the oldest one.

 0